Express Scripts (Cigna) offers three Medicare Part D prescription drug plans, among other services.

 Formulary

-Each of the Express Scripts prescription drug plans includes a list, called a formulary, of the drugs that the plan covers.
+Each Express Scripts prescription drug plan includes a list, called a formulary, of the drugs that the plan covers.
 The formulary sets these drugs out in five or six tiers, depending on the plan.
-Tier 1 usually includes the least expensive generic drugs, while the most expensive brand name drugs are in the highest tier.
+Tier 1 usually includes the least expensive generic drugs, while the most expensive brand-name drugs are in the highest tier.

 Pharmacists

 With the Express Script prescription drug plan, a person can choose which pharmacy to use.
-The company’s online tool allows a person to compare mail order and retail drug prices.
+They can choose between home delivery and retail pharmacies.

-Federally funded Medicare is a health insurance program for older people in the United States.
+Federally funded Medicare is a health insurance program for people over 65 years old in the United States.
 Some younger people with disabilities also qualify for Medicare.

 • Part A is hospital insurance.